Badboss534/INFO465UIUX/VCU course registration/README.md

 ## Frontend Pages

-All pages are static HTML served from the `frontend/` directory with shared CSS and a dynamically injected footer.
+All pages are static HTML served from the `frontend/` directory with shared CSS.

 | File | Purpose |
 |---|---|